-3.1 Triaxial Ellipsoids
+a.
+Triaxial Ellipsoids

 The equation for rendering a triaxial ellipsoid is similar to the calculation for rendering a sphere; the difference between them is that triaxial ellipsoids have three different radii while a sphere only has one.
-Our clients are asking for a functional module for modelling triaxial ellipsoids.
-The previous team that worked on this project has tried implementing the triaxial ellipsoid module already.
+Our clients are asking for a functional module for modeling triaxial ellipsoids.
+The previous team that worked on this project tried implementing the triaxial ellipsoid module already.
 Although they were able to model the shape of a triaxial ellipsoid, the module could not successfully render shadows.
-So, the decision that we face is between trying to debug the existing module for triaxial ellipsoids in the Licht program or building the module from scratch.
+The decision that we face is between trying to debug the existing module for triaxial ellipsoids in the Licht program or building the module from scratch.